 The third pattern is heard everywhere and at one time was the principle Indie beat although it goes back a lot further than that.
 It has some sixteenth note snare beats slipped in the middle and is quite tricky at first.When trying to conquer a drum part like this, the golden rule is slow it down or break it down.
 One or the other will work.
 Perhaps try concentrating on the middle section of the bar between beats 2 and 4 and hen seeing if you can loop that before tackling the whole phrase.

-The fourth pattern is a well known rock/pop drum beat and features some 'off beats' on the bass drum.
+The fifth pattern is a well known rock/pop drum beat and features some 'off beats' on the bass drum.
 Start off slow and practice it until you get it.

 Congratulations - You are now a Drummer !